TJUMMG/KFC-MER/README.md

 This project is the implementation for our paper “Key Facial Components Guided Micro-Expression Recognition Based on First & Second-Order Motion”.
 The codes need to run in the environment: Python 3.7.

-Data preparation:
+1. Data preparation:

 Download the input data used for our experiments (optical flow, optical strain, face segmentation probability maps of CASMEII, SMIC and SAMM database) from the following link:  https://pan.baidu.com/s/1qrGNiieM5fFj_tTlXkppYA with password ‘t1nb’ and place it under directory ‘KFC-MER\’

+It's worth noting that the code for generating face segmentation probability maps refers to the code provided by the authors of BiSeNet, and it can be obtained from ""

-Model parameters:
+2. Model parameters:

 Download the trained model parameters from the following link: https://pan.baidu.com/s/1qrGNiieM5fFj_tTlXkppYA with password ‘t1nb’ and place it under directory ‘KFC-MER\’

-Testing:
+3. Testing:

 Run the following codes to reproduce the recognition results provided in the paper: